StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Proposed Method

 where the textual phoneme embedding $T_H$ is used as query and the style feature $S_{p}$ is used as key and value.
 Unlike crossmodal transformer in~\cite{MultimodalHung}, our acoustic reference transformer removes the repeatedly reinforcing and MFCCs frame-level operation, and only focuses on interaction between quasi-phoneme scale of reference audio and script phoneme, which is more conducive to human pronunciation habits.

 Unlike using cross-entropy loss as style classifier~\cite{YixuanZhou}, we constrain $\mathrm{E_{down}^{spk}}$ via a style consistency loss:

-where $\phi(\cdot)$ is a function outputting the embedding by the pre-trained G2E2 model~\cite{AlanPapirGE2E}, $A(S_p)$ outputs a style vector via average pooling, and $\mathrm{cos\_sim}(\cdot)$ is the cosine similarity function. $T$ represents the ground truth audio, $n$ is batch size.
+where $\phi(\cdot)$ is a function outputting the embedding by the pre-trained GE2E model~\cite{AlanPapirGE2E}, $A(S_p)$ outputs a style vector via average pooling, and $\mathrm{cos\_sim}(\cdot)$ is the cosine similarity function. $T$ represents the ground truth audio, $n$ is batch size.

 \textbf{Perceive visual emotion.} We first use the $S^3FD$ model~\cite{zhang2017s3fd} to detect facial region from each frame of video, and then an emotion face-alignment network (EmoFAN)~\cite{toisoul2021estimation} is used to extract emotion features $F_p \in\mathbb{R}^{{{N_v}}\times{D_m}}$ from face regions.
+The $N_v$ represents the number of video frames.
 Similar to style extraction, emotional feature $S_{e}$ is obtained by a downsampling equipped encoder:

 where $S_{e}\in\mathbb{R}^{{{N_{dv}}}\times{D_m}}$ and $N_{dv}$ is length after down-sample.
 The difference from $\mathrm{E_{down}^{spk}}(\cdot)$ is that $\mathrm{E_{down}^{emo}}(\cdot)$ has two 1D convolutional downsample layers.
 Next, an emotion reference transformer $Z_{V \rightarrow L}$ (Visual to Language) is proposed to analyze the correlations between the emotional feature and textual phoneme.
 The $Z_{V \rightarrow L}$ has same architecture with $R_{A \rightarrow L}$.
 The $ {\text{CM}^{[i],\text{mul}}_{V \rightarrow L} (\cdot)}$ is multihead attention to calculate correlation between $S_e$ and $T_H$: